Just-Wil-ls/app-dev/README.md

 # app-dev
 My First Repository

-# **My Top 3 Favorite Game**
+# **My Top 3 Favorite Game :joy:**
 ## Games
 > Top 1
 ### 1. God Of War
-*'God of War' (also known as God of War (2018) or God of War IV) is the sequel to God of War III as well as a continuation of the canon God of War chronology.
+*=='God of War'== (also known as God of War (2018) or God of War IV) is the sequel to God of War III as well as a continuation of the canon God of War chronology.
 God of War is the eighth installment in the franchise overall.*

 ![God of War(2018)](https://upload.wikimedia.org/wikipedia/en/a/a7/God_of_War_4_cover.jpg)